How Seller of Travel Laws Impact Service Fees [+Free Service Fee Template]

 Okay, so we’ve chatted a bit on legal biz, and we’re going to keep the legal jargon going by providing a free Service Fee Agreement Template for travel agents to customize and use with their clients.

 This template comes courtesy of Jamie Jones, COO of WhirlAway Travel, who shared her own personal service fee agreement to help HAR create a template.
 So when you see her next, buy her a drink!
+Check out the form and download it below!

 If that's not enough to scratch your itch, Mark Pestronk, who offers free sample disclaimers here.
 Want more?
 You can find other examples of disclaimers here and less legal-heavy travel agency forms here.

-- DocuSign: Fees start at $10/mo, $25/mo if you want to send more than 5 documents for signature per month.
+- DocuSign: Fees start at $10/mo, or $25/mo if you want to send more than 5 documents for signature per month.
 (Jamie uses this form, and her templates look GREAT).

 There's other resources too—but we're not familiar with them.
 Do you have any programs you'd recommend for online document signing?
 If so comment below!
 We love options here at HAR :)